alexwine36/Portfolio/apps/portfolio/content/projects/marksystems-graphql-v2/index.md

 I love Kubernetes but, I had read about Serverless which seemed like a better choice for this particular program using Next.js.
 The ability to have automated review environments through Vercel, at the time ZEIT, was also appealing.
 The speed boost this gave previous applications was incredible and continued to get better through development iterations.
-However this was only one of the prisma endpoints we had and needed a better method to connect.
+However this was only one of the Prisma endpoints we had and needed a better method to connect.

 [^jk]: They were actually incredibly helpful and polite.